 The DBGDSCCR controls cache behavior while the processor is in debug state.
 The Cortex-A5 processor does not implement any of the features of the DBGDSCCR.
-The DBGDSCCR reads as zero.
+The DBGDSCCR is read-as-zero.

-9.5.5 Event Catch Register
+Event Catch Register 9.5.5

 The DBGECR configures the debug logic to generate a debug event in certain circumstances.
 The Cortex-A5 processor does not implement any of the features of the DBGECR.
-The DBGECR reads as zero
+The DBGECR is read-as-zero.

-9.5.6 Debug State MMU Control Register.
+9.5.6 Debug State MMU Control Register

 The DBGDSMCR controls MMU behavior while the processor is in debug state.
 The Cortex-A5 processor does not implement any of the features of the DBGDSMCR.
-The DBGDSMCR reads as zero
+The DBGDSMCR is read-as-zero.